StevenLwcz/StevenLwcz.github.io/_posts/2022-03-23-Vector-Registers-in-GDB-and-New-Register-Window.md

 author: StevenLwcz
 ---

 In this post we are going to look at displaying NEON SIMD vector registers in GDB, how to do the same with the Python API and then create an improved vector register window.
+It will mostly talk about AArch64 but will cover Armv8-a at the end.

+### AArch64

 [Code In Arm Assembly Lanes and Loads in NEON](https://eclecticlight.co/2021/08/23/code-in-arm-assembly-lanes-and-loads-in-neon
 ) is a great introduction to NEON SIMD in AArch64.